marioskogias/docker-lttng/README.md

 cd deploy; ./deploy.sh
 ```

+In order to run the image you should configure the ip and the port that the
-You can specify the zipkin instance ip/url and the listening port from the
+Zipkin collector can be found.
+To do that set the server and the port number in
-params/zipkin.conf file before deploying the image.
+deploy/params/zipkin.conf before deploying the image.

 The container exports ports 5342, 5343 and 5344 to the host machine.